KosinskiLab/AlphaPulldown/mmseqs2_manual.md

   --use_mmseqs2=True \
   --seq_index=<any number you want or skip the flag to run all one after another>
 ```
 and AlphaPulldown will automatically search each protein's corresponding a3m files.
+In the end, your output_dir will look like:
 ```
 output_dir
     |-protein_A.a3m